railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_openerp.rst

 Production orders based on your company's requirements are scheduled automatically by the system, but you can also run the schedulers manually whenever you want.
-Orders are worked out by calculating the requirements from sales, through Bills of Materials, taking current inventory into account.
+Orders are worked out by calculating the requirements from sales, through bills of materials, taking current inventory into account.
 The production schedule is also generated from the various lead times defined throughout, using the same route